xyproto/emojiterm/README.md

 If you reach the request limit for using the GitHub API, placing a valid token in the `GITHUB_TOKEN` environment variable should solve the issue.

-For generating a token, just visit [this page](https://github.com/settings/tokens) and click "Generate new token".
+For generating a token, just visit [github.com/settings/tokens](https://github.com/settings/tokens) and click "Generate new token".
 None of the boxes with extra access needs to be checked, since `emojiterm` only fetches emoji-related information.

 ## Slideshow